 In the years following World War II, particularly after 1960, the excavations were taken over in a wider scope by Stjepan Gunjača, the then director of the Museum of Croatian Archaeological Monuments, which in the meantime had been moved from Knin, via Sinj, to Split.
 Gunjača, along with the various other specialists, such as Mate Suić and Šime Batović from the Archaeological Museum in Zadar or Josip Korošec from the Faculty of Arts in Ljubljana, continued the fieldwork almost uninterruptedly until his retirement, in 1977.
 It is during these years that a large part of the Dol area, including the monastery and St Mary’s church, was systematically explored and conserved, and a considerable section of the ramparts was excavated and restored.
 Together with rescue excavations on a smaller scale at various points around Glavica, these field operations allowed the first topographical overview of the site to emerge.

 From 1980 on, the archaeological fieldwork on Bribirska Glavica was joined by the Šibenik City Museum, but during the 1980s and until 1995, fieldwork operations remained limited and occasional due to political conditions, particularly to the Croatian War of Independence.

-In 2014, the extensive archaeological excavation of the Bribir hilltop was taken over by the Varvaria-Breberium-Bribir Archaeological Project, a joint venture between the Museum of Croatian Archaeological Monuments of Split, Macquarie University of Sydney, the Norwegian School of Theology of Oslo and the Šibenik City Museum.
+In 2014, the extensive archaeological excavation of the Bribir hilltop was taken over by the Varvaria-Breberium-Bribir Archaeological Project, a joint venture between the Museum of Croatian Archaeological Monuments of Split, Macquarie University of Sydney, the MF Norwegian School of Theology, the Study of Religion and Society of Oslo and the Šibenik City Museum.